Are you already familiar with Ernani Coffee’s Allegro blend?

 - Paper filter

-Overall it is a good coffee balanced between acidity, sweetness and bitterness.
+Overall, it is a good coffee balanced between acidity, sweetness and bitterness.

-On the nose there is a scent of nuts and chocolate.
+The nose smells of nuts and chocolate.

-I recommend a water temperature of 93 ° C.
+I recommend a water temperature of 93°C.o

-In capsules, the Allegro blend has an excellent yield.
+In capsules the Allegro blend has an excellent yield.

 A balanced coffee: first sweet, then hints of bitter cocoa and finally some light acidity.

 To find out how best to extract coffee using all the extraction methods watch @caffeernani’s videos on: